 Like '90s fashion, debt gets a bad rap.
 But it’s not all bad.
 See: mom jeans and tiny sunglasses.
-So we partnered with Fidelity to break down the difference between the good and the not-so-good.
+So we teamed up with Fidelity to break down the difference between the good and the not-so-good.
 Because trends come and go...but (certain kinds of) debt can be forever.

 Let’s start with the good.